etechlabsrl/fruitcm4/README.md

 - [Thorn](https://github.com/salmonberrypi/thorn), passive board to protect the male plug on the Fruit or Graft boards. (out of date)
 - [Rhizome](https://github.com/salmonberrypi/rhizome), life support systems and connectivity

+(images are from a previous revision and out of date, shown for reference)

 PCB front:

 <img src="https://github.com/salmonberrypi/fruitcm4/blob/main/artifacts/fruitcm4.png?raw=true" height=400 width=775>